IW276/IW276WS20-P8/README.md

 ### For network training:
 1. Open Google Colab and register there
 2. Upload the dataset for training.
 There are three possibilities:

   a.
-Upload the open-image dataset with help of this command:
+Upload the open-image dataset with this command:
   ```
   !bash python open_images_downloader.py --max-images=2500 --class-names "Person"
   ```

   b.
-Upload your dataset in Colab environment via the right mouse click in the Colab directory area.
-This approach is very time consuming and the data will be deleted after the expiration of runtime.
-That why it is better to use the approach from the a or c list items.
+Upload your dataset in the Colab environment via the right mouse click in the Colab directory area.
+This approach is very time-consuming and the data will be deleted after the runtime expiration.
+Therefore it is preferable to use the approach from a. or c.

   c.
-Upload your dataset(with the same format as open-image dataset) in Google Drive and mount the Google Drive with the Google Colab using the following command:
+Upload your dataset (with the same format as the open-image dataset) in Google Drive and mount your drive in Google Colab using the following command:
   ```
   from google.colab import drive
   drive.mount('/content/drive')